What Is nslookup and How to Use It

 2. Online tools

-Although different online tools like Broad Band Tools and Web Wiz may show you different DNS types, we are going to use nslookup.io, and it shows you the following DNS record types:
+Although different online nslookup tools like Broad Band Tools and Web Wiz may show you different types of records, we are going to use nslookup.io, it shows you the following types of DNS records:

 • A